Shannon family: Michael Ford

 Michael Anthony Ford (born 1977) is the father of Jessica.
 He was convicted of sexual exploitation of a minor, after attempting to solicit oral sex from an undercover police officer he believed to be a teen girl.
 His arrest was featured on an episode of To Catch a Predator.
 Michael is currently incarcerated and ineligible for parole until 2026, after he was found to have violated his probation.
 He is currently at Graceville Correctional Facility.

 Joshua Efird

 Joshua Brandon “Josh” Efird is the ex-husband of Lauryn "Pumpkin" Efird, who is the daughter of Mama June Shannon (real name: June Shannon).
 They were married for six years and have four children together: Ella Grace Efird, Bentley Jameson Efird, and twins Sylus and Stella Efird.
 Lauryn also has sole custody of her younger sister, Alana "Honey Boo Boo" Thompson.
 Lauryn and Josh are currently going through a divorce, having separated in August 2024 and finalized in September 2024.
 Lauryn is now dating Darrin Kitchens, while Josh is reportedly living with another woman.
+He and his new girlfriend have one child together that was born in 2025.